 The Chair of the School Committee or designee and the Superintendent or designee will sign payrolls presented for approval.

-The town treasurer, who also serves as the school department treasurer, signs all checks drawn against school department funds.
+The municipal treasurer, who also serves as the school department treasurer, signs all checks drawn against school department funds.
 No other signature is valid.

-SOURCE: MASC August 2016
+SOURCE: MASC 2021